dbayardAWS/EMRintro/L3b-SparkMonitor.md

 # Working with Spark, continued

-There are several ways to monitor Spark job status, logs on Amazon EMR.
+There are several ways to monitor Spark job status and logs on Amazon EMR.
 Those are:

 - Check Spark job logs on the command line
 - Check YARN Application logs on Amazon EMR Console